suletetes/redis-ecommerce/README.md

-# rbay: Redis-Powered Svelte E-commerce Platform
+# Redis-Powered Svelte E-commerce Platform

 rbay is a full-stack e-commerce web application built with SvelteKit, TypeScript, TailwindCSS, and Redis.
 It features real-time auctions, user authentication, item bidding, and analytics, all powered by a high-performance Redis backend.